WRITER, EDUCATOR, ACTIVIST

-After receiving her doctorate in multicultural education, Dr. Lester was Executive Director of the Equity Institute for sixteen years.
-This national nonprofit firm, first based in Amherst and then Emeryville, California, pioneered the diversity wave of the '80s and '90s.
+With a doctorate in multicultural education from the University of Massachusetts, Dr. Lester co-founded and Directed the Equity Institute in 1981.
+This national nonprofit, based first in Amherst and then Emeryville, California, pioneered the Diversity wave of the '80s and '90s.
 She continues as a member of its successor, the Equity Consulting Group.

 Her recognitions include the National Lesbian and Gay Siegenthaler Award for Commentary on National Public Radio, Finalist for the PEN/Bellweather Prize for Socially Engaged Fiction, and the Arts & Letters Creative Nonfiction Finalist Award for narrative nonfiction.

 Loving Before Loving was a Finalist for the Story Circle Sarton and Foreword Indie Awards, and won the Montaigne Medal for the Eric Hoffer Awards.
 Her memoir is nominated for the Northern California Book Award.

 The San Francisco’s Women’s Heritage Museum nominated Taking Charge as a Best Women’s Book.
 Amazon named Taking Charge one of its “10 Best Business Books for Women” and the Washington Post singled out Fire In My Soul for its top-listed books.
 Her work has been excerpted in publications as varied as Essence and Executive Female, and numerous anthologies.